parthshingari28/100DaysOfCode/README.md

 ## Day 76 : Oct 18, 2021

 **Today's progress**: learned about Area plots using python and continued work on IPL data analysis project.

+## Day 77 : Oct 19, 2021

+**Today's progress**: learned about color schemes for data visualization in python.